 Reference checks are a useful way for employers to gather information about applicants that might not be discovered through the application and interview process.
 However, despite the usefulness of reference checking, many employers are legitimately concerned about lawsuits from former employees based on information provided in response to a request for a reference.
-This creates a dilemma for employers.
-There is a detailed discussion of these legal issues.
+This creates a quandary for employers.